What you can expect:

 - Well enough to be supported at home.

-- In need of short-term help (up to six weeks; often as little as one-two weeks or less).
+- In need of short-term help (often as little as one-two weeks or less).

 - Willing to give consent to a support plan, with realistic jointly-agreed goals.
 This plan could include specialist therapy and rehabilitation services.